 As restaurants and bars re-open, it’s easy to fall into increased social spending when you’re making double the income of your friend.
 You may notice more frequent social outings and finer dining.
 You might even start to act like Allen Iverson treating his posse when you’re out on these escapes.

-But hey, work hard play hard, right?
+But hey, work hard, play hard, right?
 These lifestyle inflations and social status games usually end up in tears and regrets.
 Don’t be that guy or gal.

-Whimsical shopping sprees
+Mindless shopping sprees

 Frivolous vacation extras